-Reintegration 25 Community Service/Agency Program Information Of those who know they are going to a program, the percent of youth who know the name and have information about the community service/agency staff he/she has been linked with before release.
-Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 63.64%, slightly higher than the national average.
+January 2015 Page 128 of 146 Reintegration 25 Community Service/Agency Program Information Of those who know they are going to a program, the percent of youth who know the name and have information about the community service/agency staff he/she has been linked with before release.
+Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 66.18%, slightly higher than the national average.
 Brady Academy A (FIP) was developed for this (OM) in April 2008 and has deemed it successful.
 STAR East Camp A (FIP) was developed for this (OM) in April 2009 and has been deemed successful and formally closed.
 This FIP was re-opened April 2011 and formally closed in October 2011.
 Youth Challenge Center A (FIP) was developed for this (OM) in April 2009 and has been deemed successful and formally closed.
-This FIP was reopened in April 2012 and is currently in progress.
-R-25 and R-24 will be addressed together.
-See details below.
+This FIP was reopened in April 2012.
+R-25 was deemed successful and formally closed April 2013.
 Brady Academy

-Of those who knew they were going to a program, 72.55 percent of youth in October knew the name and had information about the community services/agency staff he/she has been linked with before release.
-In April, 68.29 percent of youth had this information.
-STAR East Camp Of those who knew they were going to a program, 76.19 percent of youth in October knew the name and had information about the community services/agency staff he/she has been linked with before release.
-In April, 60 percent of youth had this information.
-Youth Challenge Center Of those who knew they were going to a program, 88.46 percent of youth in October knew the name and had information about the community services/agency staff he/she has been linked with before release.
-In April, 56.25 percent of youth had this information.
+Of those who knew they were going to a program, 60.61 percent of youth in October knew the name and had information about the community services/agency staff he/she has been linked with before release.
+In April, 51.52 percent of youth had this information.
+STAR East Camp Of those who knew they were going to a program, 45.83 percent of youth in October knew the name and had information about the community services/agency staff he/she has been linked with before release.
+In April, 75 percent of youth had this information.
+Youth Challenge Center Of those who knew they were going to a program, 65.52 percent of youth in October knew the name and had information about the community services/agency staff he/she has been linked with before release.
+In April, 82.61 percent of youth had this information.